arka291/Scientific-Paper-Collector/README.md

 # Scientific-Paper-Collector
-A simple to code to using scholarly package to exxtract scientific paper via author name/keywords in a tabular format
+A simple to code to using scholarly package to extract scientific paper via author name/keywords in a csv format

-package required: pip install scholarly
+Package Required:
+'pip install scholarly'
+'pip install pandas'
+'pip install json'